 Tips to Extend Your Projector Lamp’s Life

-Over a year ago, we published a piece on 5 Tips to Prolong your LCD Projector Lamp's Effective Life.
+Over a year ago, we published an article on 5 Tips to Prolong your LCD Projector Lamp's Effective Life.
 That article took a look at issues like using gloves or a cloth to replace a bulb, not moving the projector when the bulb is still hot, cleaning the air filters, and more.

 It's time to revisit ways to prolong the effective life of a projector lamp.
 While that article applied to both RPTV lamps and LCD projectors, this one will focus mostly on the front end projectors.